Gary-Community-Ventures/csp-backend/README.md

 For local database addministration and troubleshooting we have pgAdmin automatically configured as a part of the local dev envirnment.
-Just be sure to properly set the `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` in your `.env` which you will use to login to the instance or pgAdmin.
+Just be sure to properly set the `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` in your `.env` which you will use to login to the instance of pgAdmin.
 Then simply visit `http://localhost:5051/browser/`

 ### Database shell